Skip to main content

 Guest verification

 Although we notify you as soon as the booking request is completed, you will not be able to accept a reservation until the guest verification is complete.
 We will notify you again when the guest is verified and you can accept the booking.
-If you do not intend to accept the booking, you can always reject the booking at anytime, which may save your guest the hassle of completing guest verification, if they haven't already.
+If you do not intend to accept the booking, you can always reject the booking anytime, which may save your guest the hassle of completing guest verification, if they haven't already.

 What the guest sees